 Just like you’d build connections in real life and reply when someone asks you a question, do the same on your social pages.

 And go beyond this.
 Ask your following if you are looking for a recommendation.
-Reply to questions or comments.
+Reply to questions or comments and pin any helpful ones so that other followers can see them (see how to pin a comment on Instagram).
 Comment and like if you’ve been tagged in a post.

 Prioritize Your Social Networks

 Don’t sign up for every new shiny social media platform that comes along.
 Yes, we know.
 It’s very tempting and you probably feel a lot of #FOMO.